labgrid-project/labgrid/doc/configuration.rst

 SiSPMPowerPort
 ++++++++++++++
-A SiSPMPowerPort describes a GEMBIRD SiS-PM as supported by `sispmctl <https://sourceforge.net/projects/sispmctl/>`_.
+A :any:`SiSPMPowerPort` describes a GEMBIRD SiS-PM as supported by `sispmctl <https://sourceforge.net/projects/sispmctl/>`_.

 .. code-block:: yaml